 If an entity filed a return for a prior year or is registered with the Montana Secretary of State but did not engage in any activity in Montana, including through a disregarded entity, the entity must file an Affidavit of Inactivity for Corporations, Partnerships and Disregarded Entities (Form INA-CT).
-This form is available to file online at our TransAction Portal at TAP.DOR.MT.gov.
+This form is available to file online at our TransAction Portal at https://tap.dor.mt.gov.